ecankaya1/Splunk-AD-Project/README.md

 - Now that splunk is up & running, splunk universal forwarder & Sysmon needs to be installed on both the target machine & windows server. <br>

-## Windows Server

-- When setting up the Windows server VM, select the relevant language/keyboard then click next > click install now.
-When asked about what OS to install select 'Windows Server 2022 Standard Evaluation (Desktop Experience)' > hit next & accept the T&C's.
-For type of installation, select 'Custom: Install Windows only' > click next > select the virtual disk > hit next.
-Windows server should now start installing. <br>